ShahriarKh/strapi-admin-tailwind-theme/README.md

   ```
    ![image](https://github.com/ShahriarKh/strapi-admin-tailwind-theme/assets/31452340/caa3f600-4f18-4feb-a255-67826e8864b7)

-- *Does it support plugins in admin panel?*
+- ***Does it support plugins in admin panel?***
   Yes!
 Albeit if the plugin follows the strapi guidlines and uses the strapi design system for its interface.

   ![image](https://github.com/ShahriarKh/strapi-admin-tailwind-theme/assets/31452340/7ddca923-2474-44be-95bf-9de6ea405163)
-  ☝ The screenshot above is for my Strapi plugin, Content-type Explorer.
+  👆 The screenshot above is for my Strapi plugin, Content-type Explorer.
 Check it out on [GitHub](https://github.com/ShahriarKh/strapi-content-type-explorer) or [Strapi Marketplace](https://market.strapi.io/plugins/strapi-content-type-explorer)!